tencentyun/intlcloud-documents/yehe_doc/网络/VPN连接/产品简介/应用场景_intl_en.md

 ## Scenario 6: communication between a single VPC and multiple IDCs via multiple VPN tunnels
 This communication scenario is similar to the second scenario.
 The difference between them is that in this scenario, the customer IDC-1, IDC-2, and IDC-3 only need to communicate with VPC and don’t need to communicate with each other.
-+ In terms of this scenario, we recommend that SPD policy-based routing method be used to create the VPC->IDC1, VPC->IDC2, and VPC->IDC3 rules.
++ In terms of this scenario, we recommend that SPD policy-based routing method be used to create the VPC > IDC1, VPC > IDC2, and VPC > IDC3 rules.
 + If the destination routing method is used alone, IDC-1, IDC-2, and IDC-3 can communicate with each other, which does not conform to the communication scenario.
-You can configure the VPC->IDC1 and VPC->IDC2 rules when using the SPD policy-based routing method, and then configure in the route table a routing policy whose destination IP range is IDC3.
+You can configure the VPC > IDC1 and VPC > IDC2 rules when using the SPD policy-based routing method, and then configure in the route table a routing policy whose destination IP range is IDC3.
 As SPD policy-based routing has higher priority over destination routing, this communication scenario can also be realized.
 <img src="https://main.qcloudimg.com/raw/3066f0ee52d966f517172d83699c0b49.png" width="90%"/>